Apollo 11 – you know, the space rocket that went to the moon in 1969 – had a little computer on it called the Apollo Guidance Computer.

 You already know that in order to sell a product, you have to frame it as a solution to a problem the prospect is having.

 But it actually comes off a bit arrogant to waltz in and straight-up tell someone that they have a problem.
-Especially in a dictatorial slideshow that’s been sent over email.
+Especially in a dictatorial slideshow or video content that’s been sent over email.

 If you contextualize the problem within bigger-scale changes that are occurring – to the industry, your region, or the world at large* – then your prospect has more reason to believe that the problem does exist, and that they might genuinely be suffering from it.